Apply

 Media query organisation

 Put shared styles first.
 Then add breakpoint rules only where something changes.
+The example below also shows a modifier (&--large) nested under the component root — the same pattern as CSS nesting for variants.
 Breakpoints should describe differences, not restate the entire component unnecessarily.

 .modal {